awsdocs/amazon-ecs-developer-guide/doc_source/private-auth.md

 ```

 **Note**
 Another method of enabling private registry authentication uses Amazon ECS container agent environment variables to authenticate to private registries\.
-This method is only supported for tasks using the EC2 launch type\.
+This method is only supported for tasks hosted on Amazon EC2 instances\.
 For more information, see [Private registry authentication for container instances](private-auth-container-instances.md)\.

 ## Required IAM permissions for private registry authentication<a name="private-auth-iam"></a>